tradecloud/tradecloud-docs-api-v2/security/authentication.md

 Con's:

 * The response time is long, average 1 second, up to 3 seconds.
-* It is only supported by connectors, not by other services like the object-storage.
+* It is only supported by `api-connector` and `object-storage/document` API's, not by other service API's.
 {% endhint %}

 {% hint style="warning" %}
 **Use Basic Authentication upon every request only when**:

 * You send one order or response occasionally; less then 1 per minute.
-* You do not need to integrate with other services, like the object-storage, user and company services
+* And you do not need to integrate with other API's, like the user and company API's
 * Or when your integration system does not support [**JSON Web Tokens**](https://jwt.io/) \([RFC 7519](https://tools.ietf.org/html/rfc7519)\)
 {% endhint %}